The volume of Tolstoy thumbs her open.

 I’ll read the story differently.
 A Chekhov love letter.

-Love me through departures, through the faltering valves of your heart, the ticking of clocks and moving trains.
+through the faltering valves of your heart,

 Kiss me in the cleft of each elbow, behind each knee.